 |Race/Ethnicity||Number of Grads|

-Comparative Literature appeals to people across the globe.
-About 4.6% of those with this major are international students.
+Students from other countries are interested in Comparative Literature, too.
+About 4.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia